Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Undergraduate academic performance is a significant factor in the evaluation process.
 Most successful applicants have a CGPA of A- or above.

-Responses to the Equity, Diversity and Inclusion Questionnaire
+Responses to the Applicant Diversity Census

 To ensure we are recruiting and selecting a class that is representative of the Canadian population and addressing any barriers to legal education, Ontario law schools are inviting applicants to answer questions that identify their ethnic or cultural origin(s), race, religion and/or spiritual affiliation, disability and sexual orientation.

-Your answers will be used to inform Ontario law schools on the makeup of the applicant pool and to help begin to address any barriers that particular groups may face in accessing a legal education.
+Your answers will be used to inform Ontario law schools on the makeup of the applicant pool and to help begin to address any barriers that some groups may face in accessing a legal education.
 The information we obtain from candidate responses will inform future initiatives aimed at improving our policies, program, services and outreach efforts.

 Application Components for Various Applicant Types